 Linfield’s A.J.
-Taylor (Jr., Kirkland, Wash.) shared fifth place at 154, scoring 77 both days.
-Taylor Pirnke (Soph., Mill Creek, Wash.) earned a portion of eighth place at 156.
-Newcomer Connor Magnuson (Soph., Albany, Ore.) shot 160 for the tournament to finish in a tie for 17th.
+Taylor (Sr., Kirkland, Wash.) shared fifth place at 154, scoring 77 both days.
+Taylor Pirnke (Jr., Mill Creek, Wash.) earned a portion of eighth place at 156.
+Newcomer Connor Magnuson shot 160 for the tournament to finish in a tie for 17th.

 Conditions at The Home Course continued to be cold and windy, making the unfamiliar course all the more challenging for the Wildcats.

 AHEAD: Linfield heads to the Lone Star State to test its mettle against a variety of NCAA Division III programs at the Texas Lutheran Invitational, March 12-13, in Seguin, Texas.

 Director of Sports Information

 McMinnville, OR 97128